 Again, you don’t want things going too fast.
 Start with the easiest thing you can plan right now and that would be your day.
 Writing your tasks in a daily planner will help you take control of your time.

 It is the first thing you want to control if you want to become organized.

-You can use a simple sheet of paper, a store-bought notebook or choose a printable daily planner that can be downloaded and used right away.
+You can use a simple sheet of paper, a store-bought notebook, or choose a printable daily planner that can be printed and used right away.